- Active Adventure

 Muang Hiam – Xieng KhuangDay 9

-After breakfast, continue driving about 3 hours to Xieng Khouang, a town that has been totally rebuilt after being destroyed during the secret war in Laos.
+After breakfast, depart Muang Hiam for a 3 hour-drive to Xieng Khouang, a town that has been totally rebuilt after being destroyed during the secret war in Laos.
 The town is now located 30 km away from where it was originally.
 Today, Xieng Khouang, locally called “Phonsavan” is the gateway to the Plain of Jars.

 Along the way enjoy the beautiful scenery and see local village life.